 Putting it all together, here’s what a UTM-tracked URL can look like:

-Now, let’s take a closer look at the UTM parameters you can use.
+Now, let’s take a closer look at the definition of UTM tracking and the UTM parameters you can use.

 UTM Parameter Examples